SitePen/dgrid/doc/migration-guide.md

 overridden to explicitly render data as received, in cases where that is truly desired.

-## Cell Definitions
+## Column Definitions

-Whereas dojox grid always specifies column definitions via a `structure` property, dgrid expects one of the following properties to be specified:
+Whereas `dojox/grid` always expects cell definitions to be specified via a `structure` property, dgrid expects one of the following properties to be specified:

-* `columns`: for simple single-row grid configurations
+* `columns`: an array or object hash, for simple single-row grid configurations
-* `subRows`: for grid configurations with multiple sub-rows per item
+* `subRows`: an array of arrays, for grid configurations with multiple sub-rows per item
-* `columnSets` (only when the ColumnSet mixin is in use): for grid configurations containing distinct horizontal regions of one or more rows (analogous to multiple views in a dojox grid instance)
+* `columnSets` (only when the ColumnSet mixin is in use): a nested array for grid configurations containing distinct horizontal regions of one or more rows (analogous to multiple views in a `dojox/grid` instance)

+The following subsections outline how features of `dojox/grid` cell definitions are available in dgrid column definitions.

 ### field

-Supported by dgrid, including the special `"_item"` value from 1.4+ dojox grid.
+Supported by dgrid, including the special `"_item"` value supported by `dojox/grid` in Dojo >= 1.4.

 Also note that dgrid also supports specifying `columns` as an object hash instead of an array, in which case the key of each property is interpreted as the `field`.